Finomnis/librespot-docker/RASPBERRY_PI_SETUP_GUIDE.md

 Explanation:

-- `image: "ghcr.io/finomnis/librespot-docker"`: This image gets built from this repository.
-It contains the librespot player.
+- `image: "ghcr.io/finomnis/librespot-docker"`: This image gets built from this repository and contains the librespot player.
-  This image is tagged manually to whenever there is a proper release.
+  The image is tagged manually to whenever there is a proper release.
 If you want to use the latest version, use `ghcr.io/finomnis/librespot-docker:main`.
 - `tty: true`: Runs librespot in a virtual TTY, enabling nice color log.
 - `5353:5353/udp` and `5354:5354/tcp`: Those are the ports required by librespot.
 - `/run/user/1000/pulse:/run/user/1000/pulse`: This volume mounts in the pulseaudio device, giving the container the capability to play audio.